Home

 • Magnets

-• Foot Blasters - On Heroic and higher, Sprocketmonger will spawn these in waves of four, and will happen three times throughout each standard phase.
+• Foot Blasters - On Heroic and higher, Sprocketmonger will spawn these in waves of four, and will happen twice throughout each standard phase.
 These must be detonated in a staggered fashion, as they deal raid-wide damage and apply a debuff increasing damage taken from Foot Blasters for 2 seconds.
 Players also receive a debuff that makes it lethal for them to soak another mine for 2 minutes.

 • Wire Transfer - Throughout the phase, Sprocket will electrify different sections of the room, dealing high damage and slowing anyone in those areas.
 This forces you to do the fight in varying locations, but the order is static much like the inventions.